 For Proposal 1, you may either vote "For" all the nominees to the Board or you may "Withhold" your vote for any nominee you specify.
-For Proposals 2 and 4, you may vote "For" or "Against" or abstain from voting.
-For Proposal 3, you may either vote for every "1 Year," "2 Years," "3 Years" or abstain from voting.
+For Proposals 2 and 3, you may vote "For" or "Against" or abstain from voting.